rhel-yeah/codespaces-demo/README.md

 ### GitHub Actions Workflow

+The `.github/workflows/` directory contains the following workflows:

-The `.github/workflows/build-ubi.yml` workflow builds and pushes Docker images to the GitHub Container Registry.
-It supports building images for RHEL 8 and 9 and runs daily at 00:00 UTC.
+- `build-ubi.yml`: Builds and pushes Docker images for RHEL 8 and 9 to the GitHub Container Registry.
+Runs daily at 00:00 UTC.
+- `build-fedora.yml`: Builds and pushes Docker images for Fedora-based environments.
+- `build-rocky.yml`: Builds and pushes Docker images for Rocky Linux-based environments.

 ### Pre-commit Hooks